 How do I connect?

-• Regular operations begin in late January following the tax year. (i.e. Regular operations of MyFreeTaxes will begin on January 29, 2024 for the 2023 tax year.)
+- Regular operations begin in late January following the tax year. (i.e. Regular operations of MyFreeTaxes will begin in January 2025 for the 2024 tax year.)

-• Go to https://myfreetaxes.com/ for more information and to get started.
+- Go to myfreetaxes.com for more information and to get started.

 What is SingleCare?